64 Sponsored Online Programs Available

 Online curriculum and instruction degrees are designed for students who want to learn the ins and outs of running an efficient and effective classroom.
 Adult students earning curriculum and instruction degrees are shown how to plan a curriculum and then execute it so that the 50.4 million K-12 students enrolled at public elementary and secondary schools in the United Statesican achieve success.

 Curriculum and instruction masters students are the largest share of students in this subject.
 16,353 earned their masters in curriculum and instruction in 2014.iiClick To Tweet!

 Curriculum is defined as the subjects and learning materials that make up a class plan.
 Students interested in studying kindergarten through 12th grade (K-12) are responsible for learning how to research materials and craft lessons that teach the skills that are meant to be the take-away of the class.
 Each degree level of online curriculum and instruction degrees differ in what they teach and the experience necessary for the student enrolling.

 Curriculum and instruction programs teach students the theories and practices of instruction and curriculum building for K-12.
-Students may also be instructed on how to teach in different classroom environments, such as online, place-based, and blended.
+Students in Online Curriculum and Instruction Degrees may also be instructed on how to teach in different classroom environments, such as online, place-based, and blended.

 Did You Know?

 Kindergarten teachers with their masters degrees earn 43% more than those with just their bachelors degrees.iiiClick To Tweet!

 Here are some common course subjects for degrees in curriculum and instruction:

 Policy and Education: This type of course looks at the big picture of education and the policies that concern it.
 Students delve into the development, theory, analysis, and operation of these policies—and why these policies do and must evolve.